hyperbit/sudoku/README.md

 This is a simple text-based Sudoku (http://www.sudoku.name/rules/en) solver, written in Python.
 This project was developed for the Insight Data Engineering Fellows Program application for the January 2015 session.

 # Usage
-This Sudoku solver takes in a Sudoku board in CSV format: the CSV file should be a 9x9 comma separated integer grid, with each integer between 0-9 (0 represents blanks), e.g.,
+This Sudoku solver takes in a Sudoku board in CSV format as its input: the CSV file should be a 9x9 comma separated integer grid, with each integer between 0-9 (0 represents blanks), e.g.,

 sample_input.csv:
 ```